What you need to know about EGUS and ulcer supplements for horses.

 - Mild or recurrent colic

 Ulcers can affect any horse, but it is particularly prevalent in performance horses.
-They can occur in the horse’s stomach when the digestive acids come in contact with the stomach lining, mainly in the upper regions of the stomach.
+They can occur in the horse’s stomach when the digestive acids come in contact with and attacks the protective lining of the stomach, mainly in the upper regions of the stomach.

 Let us understand how the horse’s gut works…